-These infections affect women with poorly controlled diabetes, immune system dysfunction, or women with immuno deficiencies and they seem to be the most at risk for recurrent infections.
+These infections affect women with poorly controlled diabetes, immune system dysfunction, or women with immune deficiencies and they seem to be the most at risk for recurrent infections.
 Depressed immunity may occur as a result of nutritional deficiencies, medications, pregnancy, or serious illness.
 Scientists know that since 1960, immune function in adults has declined by 25%.

 Many scientists believe that some women have some kind of t-cell lymphocyte problem that allows colonization by the mycelial form of candida in the vagina.
 Once established it begins to reproduce the spore form of candida, which has the ability to double its population every hour.

 Many women have been found to have low zinc plasma levels, which reduces immune function.
-Some women have a defect in a prostaglandin secretion by the patients macrophages which blocks the proliferatory response of the lymphocytes that kill yeasts.
+Some women have a defect in a prostaglandin secretion by the patient’s macrophages which blocks the proliferatory response of the lymphocytes that kill yeasts.

 Other patients have decreased killing function by peripheral neutrophils and deficiencies in IgA secretory component in vaginal samples.
 IgA deficiencies are very common and the condition is usually for life but taking colostrum can help raise these levels.
 Excessive glucose levels are a problem and this can be secondary to low grade bacterial infection.

 The immune system problems above have been clearly linked to estrogen dominance.
-In a scientific study done in 1999 by Paul L. Fidel Jr., Jessica Cutright, and Chad Steele of Louisiana State University, published in the American Society of Microbiology in 2000, found that progesterone has no effect on vaginal candida in mice but excess estrogen promoted it's growth.
-They also found that excess estrogen reduced the ability of skin cells, and the t-cells that protect them, to prevent colonization of candida on the vaginal walls.1
+In a scientific study done in 1999 by Paul L. Fidel Jr., Jessica Cutright, and Chad Steele of Louisiana State University, published in the American Society of Microbiology in 2000, found that progesterone had no effect on vaginal candida in mice but excess estrogen promoted it's growth.
+They also found that excess estrogen reduced the ability of skin cells, and the t-cells that protect them, to prevent colonization of candida on the vaginal walls.(1)

 Estrogen is also responsible for glycogen levels in the vagina and glycogen feeds yeast.
 An excess of estrogen has been linked to breast cancer and reduced function of the Thymic gland.
 The Thymic gland helps immune system t-cells that are grown in the bone marrow mature.
 At a certain stage of t-cell growth in the bone marrow they migrate to the thymic gland to complete this process.
-Upon maturity of the t-cells, the thymic gland releases them into the body.2,3
+Upon maturity of the t-cells, the thymic gland releases them into the body.(2,3)

-The taking of antibiotics is a major cause of vaginal yeast infection as well as intestinal yeast infections.
+Taking antibiotics is a major cause of vaginal yeast infection as well as intestinal yeast infections.
 Most of the time the yeast has actually spread through the anus to the vagina.
 Rectal itching is the most common symptom that confirms this is indeed what is happening but this can also indicate parasite infestation.